BlanchetteLab/LAMPS/README.md

 ### Secondary output

-The following directories contain files specific to primer or mapping Quality Control (QC)
+The following directories contain files specific to primer or mapping Quality Control (QC).

 primer_files/ - directory containing the following files relevant to the primer pair analysis:
 * *.fasta - ligated primer pair and short read FASTA files used as input to BLAST